Diu district: Demographics

+There is a small community of the variety of Indo-Portuguese creole spoken in the region known as Daman and Diu Portuguese Creole.

 Sister cities

 Diu Island is twinned with the city of Loures, in Portugal.

-Tourism
+Landmarks

-Diu is home to various buildings and monuments with Portuguese-styled architecture.
+Diu is home to a few surviving buildings and monuments with Portuguese architecture.
+The best preserved are the churches and fortifications.

 The nearest railway junction is Veraval, which is 90 km from Diu.
 Major cities like Mumbai, Ahmedabad, Pune, Jabalpur (Madhya Pradesh), Dwarka and Thiruvananthapuram are directly connected to Veraval Railway Station.
 Delwada is 8 km from Diu.

+Churches and chapels

+There has been a steady exodus of Christians from Diu ever since the Invasion of 1961.
+This has led to many of their historic and historic and religious sites being victims of abandonment, disrepair, conversion to secular use or demolishment.